-- There are two islands named as Christmas.
+- There are two islands named after Christmas.
 One is the Christmas Island, formerly known as Kiritimati in the Pacific Ocean, and Christmas Island in the Indian Ocean.
 In addition, there are three towns in the United States that are named after Santa Claus.
-One in Arizona, Georgia, and Indiana.
+They are in Arizona, Georgia, and Indiana.

 - Christmas was once made illegal in England.
 In 1647, Puritan leader Oliver Cromwell considered feasting and other Christmas celebrations to be immoral.
 It was only lifted when Cromwell lost power over parliament in 1660.

-- Nova Scotia in Canada is the world’s leading exporter of Christmas tree.
+- Nova Scotia in Canada is the world’s leading exporter of Christmas trees.

 - Boar’s head and mustard were the traditional English Christmas fare before roast turkey – a bird native to North America.

-- Christmas is the most profitable holiday for business.
+- Christmas is the most profitable holiday for businesses around the world.